 12 Things to Do in New York in October

 October in New York is one of the most magical times of the year.
-The thousands of orange and reddish leaves in Central Park, spooky Halloween pumpkins and trick-or-treaters turn the Big Apple into an enchanted city at this time of year.
-Sounds great, doesn't it?
+The leaves in Central Park, with their thousands of shades of orange and red, the spooky Halloween pumpkins and children playing trick-or-treating turn the Big Apple into an enchanted city at this time of year.
+Sounds great, right?

-On the other hand, with the onset of autumn in New York, temperatures drop, the off-season for tourism begins and the city isn't overcrowded with visitors, which is welcome.
-In this article I'll tell you the 10 best things to do in the city of skyscrapers in October.
-Don't miss any of them!
+On the other hand, with the onset of autumn in New York, temperatures drop, the low season for tourism begins, and the city is not crowded with visitors, which is appreciated.
+In this article, I'll tell you about the 10 best things to do in the city of skyscrapers in October.
+Don't miss a single one!

 1. Enjoy the start of the NBA season